hyperledger/besu-docs/docs/private-networks/reference/api/index.md

 Provides a [transaction trace](../../../public-networks/reference/api#trace_transaction) for a private transaction.

 #### Parameters
-- `transactionHash`: _string_ - the hash of the private transaction to trace.

 - `privacyGroupId`: _string_ - the privacy group ID associated with the transaction

+- `transactionHash`: _string_ - the hash of the private transaction to trace

-- `options`: _object_ - request options object with the following fields (all optional and default to `false`).
+- `options`: _object_ - request options object with the following fields (all optional and default to `false`)

   - `disableStorage`: _boolean_ - `true` disables storage capture.

   - `disableMemory`: _boolean_ - `true` disables memory capture.

   - `disableStack`: _boolean_ - `true` disables stack capture.

 #### Returns

-`result`: _array_ of _objects_ - list of [calls to other contracts](../../../public-networks/reference/trace-types.md#trace) containing one object per call, in the order called by the transaction; if revert reason is enabled with [`--revert-reason-enabled`](../../../public-networks/reference/cli/options.md#revert-reason-enabled), the returned list items include the [revert reason](../../how-to/send-transactions/revert-reason.md).
+`result`: _array_ of _objects_ - list of [calls to other contracts](../../../public-networks/reference/trace-types.md#trace) containing one object per call, in the order called by the transaction.
+If revert reason is enabled with [`--revert-reason-enabled`](../../../public-networks/reference/cli/options.md#revert-reason-enabled), the returned list items include the [revert reason](../../how-to/send-transactions/revert-reason.md).

 <Tabs>